-The following graph compares the cumulative total shareholder return on our common stock for the five-year period from September 30, 2005 to September 30, 2010, with the cumulative total return for the NYSE Stock Market (U.S. Companies) Index and a peer group comprising Accenture, CGI, Hewlett Packard, IBM and Xerox.
+The following graph compares the cumulative total shareholder return on our common stock for the five-year period from September 30, 2006 to September 30, 2011, with the cumulative total return for the NYSE Stock Market (U.S. Companies) Index and a peer group comprising Accenture, CGI, Hewlett Packard, IBM and Xerox.
 The peer group companies represent a mix of information technology, outsourcing and management consultancy businesses and reflect a cross section of businesses against whom the Company competes for business and executive talent.
 The peer group is weighted by market capitalization.
-In prior years, the cumulative shareholder return of our stock has been compared with the NYSE/AMEX/NASDAQ Stocks (SIC 8740-8749 U.S. Companies) Management and Public Relations Services Index.
-As MAXIMUS has divested a number of businesses, the index is no longer seen as an appropriate gauge against which to monitor the Company's performance.
-It has been included below for reference.
-This graph assumes the investment of \$100 on September 30, 2005 in our common stock, the NYSE Stock Market (U.S. Companies) Index, our peer group and the NYSE/AMEX/NASDAQ Stocks (SIC 8740-8749 U.S. Companies) Management and Public Relations Services Index and assumes dividends are reinvested.
+This graph assumes the investment of \$100 on September 30, 2006 in our common stock, the NYSE Stock Market (U.S. Companies) Index, and our peer group and assumes dividends are reinvested.

-Comparison of Five-Year Cumulative Total Returns Performance Graph for MAXIMUS, INC.
+Comparison of Five-Year Cumulative Total Returns

+Performance Graph for

+MAXIMUS, INC.